NiLuJe/FBInk/CLI.md

   Note for Kobo and Cervantes: the arguments are passed as-is to the ioctl, no viewport or rotation quirks are applied!

   If you just want a full-screen refresh (which will honor `-f`, `--flash`), don't pass any suboptions, e.g., `fbink -s` (if you group short options together, it needs to be the last in its group, i.e., `-fs` and not `-sf`).

+  Note for Kobo: Due to the way buffers are handled on that platform, this will not behave as expected on sunxi SoCs!
+  You'll just end up with solid black inside your refresh region.

   Specifying one or more `STRING` takes precedence over this mode.